PeterHUistyping/PeterHUistyping.github.io/public/asset/blog/markdown/blog5BlogUpdate.md

 **More update coming soon...**

+20 Nov 2024
+Update publication and academic research section.
+Merge Publication and Experience sections into the Research section.

 15 Mar 2024
 Update navigation bar active based on position.
 Update new theme for sitemap (sidebar) and Logos (compatible for dark theme).